 Echoes of the past – Para-why? – part 2

 While Paraguay has little impact on the world or even regional stage in the 21st century, at one time it was a regional power.
-Its history as an independent nation begins when a militia led by captains Pedro Juan Caballero and Fulgencio Yegros deposed the governor appointed by the Argentine led Viceroyalty of the Río de la Plata and declared Paraguay an independent state on 14 May 1811 although it wouldn’t gain official recognition internationally until 1842.
+Its history as an independent nation begins when Captains Pedro Juan Caballero and Fulgencio Yegros led a militia that deposed the governor appointed by the Argentine led Viceroyalty of the Río de la Plata.
+They declared Paraguay’s independence on 14 May 1811 although it wouldn’t gain international recognition until 1842.

 While keeping Paraguay mostly isolated from outsiders, Rodríguez de Francia sought not only to break the power of the Catholic church but to create a social structure inspired by Jean-Jacques Rousseau’s 1762 book The Social Contract.
 He attempted to create a mestizo society by prohibiting colonial citizens from marrying one another and allowing them to marry only mulattoes, blacks, or people from the indigenous Guaraní.
 (He succeeded to a significant degree.
 While few traces of Guaraní culture remain beyond the language, even today more than 90 percent of Paraguayans consider themselves mestizos.)